AngieGit/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.rst

 Optional Dependencies
 --------------------------

-Above dependencies are sufficient to install OpenCV in your fedora machine.
+The above dependencies are sufficient to install OpenCV in your fedora machine.
 But depending upon your requirements, you may need some extra dependencies.
 A list of such optional dependencies are given below.
 You can either leave it or install it, your call :)

 OpenCV comes with supporting files for image formats like PNG, JPEG, JPEG2000, TIFF, WebP etc. But it may be a little old.
 If you want to get latest libraries, you can install development files for these formats.